akka/akka/akka-docs/src/main/paradox/additional/rolling-updates.md

 A similar approach can be used when changing between other serializers, for example between Jackson and Protobuf.

+### Akka Typed with Receptionist or Cluster Receptionist

+If you are migrating from Akka 2.5 to 2.6, and use the `Receptionist` or `Cluster Receptionist` with Akka Typed, during a rolling update information will not be disseminated between 2.5 and 2.6 nodes.
+However once all old nodes have been phased out during the rolling update it will work properly again.

 ## When Shutdown Startup Is Required

 There are a few instances when a full shutdown and startup is required versus being able to do a rolling update.